 Image: About France

 Did someone say Crêpes!?
+As far as French food by region goes, you must make your way to Brittany.
 Although you’ll find eleventy-hundred crêpe stands all over Paris, the thin pancakes actually originate from Brittany.
 Sweet or savoury, hot or cold, these things are your ultimate lunch-on-the-go.

 The Loire Valley, a day trip from Paris, is another of my favourite regions in France.
 Beautiful countryside, spring blooms, magical chateaus… I really don’t have a bad memory of this place.
 Except, of course, when I was offered a “vegetarian” quiche that was very much a tuna quiche.
 One bite into it and that thing came straight back out.
 The two dishes most famous here are andouillettes (sausage) and rillettes (paste made from braised pork fat).
 Neither excite me, but they might excite you!